ZiyiWang58/talking-plant-radio/README.md

 reproduction still requires the exact AM transmitter, coupling coil, crystal radio, wiring, bill of materials and enclosure documentation listed in `hardware/README.md`.
 Add only materials verified against the final exhibit.

-No licence is included in this package.
-Choose and add an appropriate licence before publishing if you want others to copy, modify or redistribute the work.